LanternNassi/LanternNassi/README.md

 - 👋 Hi, I’m @LanternNassi
-- 👀 I’m interested in programming and developing apps that will help the community grow
+- 👀 I’m interested in programming and developing apps that will help the community grow with a business centered mentality
+- 💰I have so far aided many business enterprises in my country scale in the field of business tech through providing good quality custome software
-- 💞️ I’m looking to collaborate on big projects
+- 💞️ I’m looking to collaborate on big projects as i have done for alot
-- 📫 How to reach me 256-758989094
+- 📫 How to reach me +256758989094

 ## Projects Show Case